 Blue Tax Closed: Another Tax Relief Firm Dies

 Blue Tax, a tax relief firm based in Los Angeles, CA, has closed.
-Like many tax relief firms it had a short life span.
-It started around 2010, and just recently closed.
-Currently if you call the their phone number it redirects you to StopIRSDebt.
-Blue Tax was never highly rated and had a large amount of complaints against it.
+Like many tax relief firms, it had a short life span.
+It started around 2010 and just recently closed.
+Currently, if you call their phone number it redirects you to StopIRSDebt.
+Blue Tax was never highly rated and had a large number of complaints against it.
 Most tax relief firms are always on the verge of closing.
 They have to continue to close new sales in order to keep the firm going.
 Once new sales dry up the firm is done.
 Although they hired tax attorneys to complete cases, it was not a tax law firm.
 Unfortunately, these types of companies leave clients in the dust when they close.

 Some of its employees were from Nationwide Tax Relief.
 Nationwide closed in 2009.
 Some of Nationwide Tax Relief’s employees were from American Tax Relief, which closed even longer ago.
 You may remember Blue Tax on TV from this character:

-Beware tax relief companies without a legal team to back them up
+Beware of tax relief companies without a legal team to back them up

 When you owe money to the IRS, what can you do instead?

 Owe less than $15,000 and are currently low income?
 Check out our tax help guide.
 It includes instructions on submitting your own Offer In Compromise.